wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/transaction.md

-# How to Create Transaction and Broadcast It to Blockchain
+# How to Create Transaction and Put It to Blockchain

 All events on the blockchain are represented as transactions.
 For example: